misterieros/Ecological_Drivers/README.md

 Geppi, E. F., Gonzalez-Aragon, D., & Riera, R. (2026).
 Spatiotemporal patterns of macroalgal diversity across an environmentally heterogeneous oceanic archipelago.
 Estuarine, Coastal and Shelf Science, xx(x), xx-xx. https://doi.org/xx.xxxx/xxxxx
 ```

-## License

-The repository license should be defined in the `LICENSE` file.

-Reuse of data, scripts, and manuscript materials should follow the terms specified in that license and any additional restrictions associated with external datasets.

 ## Contact